-Parent-child relationships often suffer when kids act out.
-Since kids who are behaving aggressively or challenging the rules may not be motivated to change their behavior, working with parents often can be the most effective way to make changes.
-In addition, parent-focused therapy can help you reduce stress in the home.
+The parent-child relationship often suffers when kids push limits or refuse to comply with requests.
+Since kids who are behaving aggressively or challenging the rules may not be motivated to change their behavior, we often find working with parents is the most effective way to bring about necessary change.

-Research on treatment for children with disruptive behavior has shown that parents are a crucial part of the therapy process.
+Research on treatment for children with oppositional defiant behavior has shown that parents need to be an integral part of the therapy process.
 With expert guidance, parents can learn how to structure the home environment and manage the child’s behavior in the moment.
-Furthermore, she works closely with parents to identify the obstacles that keep them from experiencing more satisfying relationships with their child.
+The therapy process involves working closely with parents to identify the obstacles that keep them from experiencing more satisfying relationships with their child.

 So, how can parent therapy help?